gohugoio/hugo/content/content-management/front-matter.md

 show_comments: false
 ```

+These two user-defined fields can then be accessed via `.Params.include_toc` and `.Params.show_comments`, respectively.
+The [Variables][variables] section provides more information on using Hugo's page- and site-level variables in your templates.

 {{% note %}}
 Field names are always normalized to lowercase; e.g., `camelCase: true` is available as `.Params.camelcase`.
 {{% /note %}}